philippmoritzer/bd-ml-project/README.md

 ### Classification

-This classification's goal is to create a classification using Nave Bayes.
+This classification's goal is to create a classification using Naive Bayes.
 The primary objective is to forecast the season based on training data.

 $$ P(location\:|\:season) $$